 Some treatments to neutralize the toxin are activated charcoal to absorb the algae and intravenous fluids to rehydrate your dog and help reduce shock and support the function of their organs.

 If your dog has seizures, then your vet can administer anti-seizure medication to get them under control.
 Unfortunately, it can take a long time for dogs to recover, ranging from weeks to months.
-The dogs that do recover from cyanotoxins will likely have long-lasting effects like liver damage.
-The dog will likely have to have veterinary support for the remainder of their lives.
+The dogs that do recover from cyanotoxin poisoning will likely have long-lasting effects like liver damage.
+They will likely require ongoing veterinary support as well.

 Have you ever seen blue-green algae?
 Let us know on our Wide Open Pets Facebook page.